Daniel-Peace/senior_project/README.md

 prediction are stored in a ROS message of type `Casualty_prediction.msg` and published to the `/model_predictions` topic.

-The ROS message `Casualty_prediction.msg` initializes to all 0s for all affliction values With that, when the model can make predictions about an affliction but does not, it should be assumed that the casualty does not have that specific affliction and the field in the ROS message should be left as zero.
+The ROS message `Casualty_prediction.msg` initializes to all 0s for all affliction values.
+With that, when the model can make predictions about an affliction but does not, it should be assumed that the casualty does not have that specific affliction and the field in the ROS message should be left as zero.